 Susan Jeske (Bookkeeper) spent her entire professional life as a bookkeeper until 2002, when she and her husband had a fantastic vacation in Italy, thanks to her skills as the family “research queen.”
 Her husband was so impressed with her planning that he encouraged her to put her research queen crown back on and and look into what it would take to become a travel agent.
 Fast forward to today, and you’ll find Sue running her own travel agency from their catamaran docked in Daytona Beach.
 It’s our good fortune that she still keeps her fingers in the bookkeeping business, which she plans to continue to do when she and her husband begin their new life sailing around the Caribbean at the end of 2022.

 Michael Khalili (Website Developer) has been building websites since he was sixteen years old.
 In 1997, he skipped college and started an online greeting card company with his older brother.
 Their company grew to process over 400,000 greeting cards per day and employ dozens of people.
 In 2003, they sold the company and took a much needed break.
 During that time, Michael moved to Los Angeles and met his wife, Marisela.
-Today, they live in New York with their son and run a boutique website agency that maintains CFFP’s site.
+Today, they live with their two sons in New York, where they run a boutique website agency that maintains CFFP’s site.

-Linh Tran (Data Entry) graduated with a Bachelor of Science in Computer Science and is now a freelance artist based in Houston, Texas.
+Linh Tran (Data Entry) graduated with a BS in Computer Science and is now a freelance artist based in Houston, Texas.
 Growing up in a loosely defined Buddhist household, she has always been an interested observer of all religions and their influence on culture and society.
-Despite being nonreligious, she still believes in the core teachings of Buddhism, which is to be compassionate to all living things and understand and help end the suffering of others.
+Despite being nonreligious, she still believes in the core teachings of Buddhism, which says to have compassion for all living things and to understand and help end the suffering of others.